HMS Bayntun: Service with Royal Navy

-Leaving Belfast, she rejoined Escort Group B 4 at Derry.
+Leaving Belfast, she rejoined Escort Group B 4 at Londonderry.
 Five days into 1944, the frigate departed her home base as part of the screen for convoy OS 64.
 The escorts detected the presence of an enemy submarine on 6 January and gave chase.
 Bayntun located the U-boat in the fading daylight and carried out three attacks, joined by the Canadian corvette which made five.
 Bayntun recovered wreckage coated with light diesel oil and pronounced the attack successful.
 She was indeed correct for had perished, victim of the joint attack launched by Bayntun and Camrose.